Identity isn't something you have. It's something you do.

 We feel it as failure.

-But what if this is not a sign of being broken, but a sign of being alive?
-What if the breakdown is not the end of you, but the very process of your becoming?
+But what if this isn't a sign of being broken, but a sign of being alive?
+What if the breakdown isn't the end of you, but the very process of your becoming?

 The WFT Difference